alanesq/BasicOLEDMenu/README.md

 <h1>Basic OLED with rotary encoder Menu for ESP8266/ESP32/Arduino</h1>
-Note: I have found it only works on my Arduino Uno with debug set to 0, so I think it is on the very limits of running out of memory?
 <p align="center"><img src="/images/menu.jpg" width="80%"/></p>

 A very simple to use, cheap to build and simple to wire menu system using an oled and rotary encoder